hcuri/skool-mvp-gitops/README.md

   - `prod/skool-mvp-api/values.yaml` – Reference prod-style values (not deployed yet).

 ## How ArgoCD uses this repo
-- Multi-repo setup: ArgoCD pulls the chart from `skool-mvp-app` and the values from this repo using a second source (`$skool-mvp-gitops/.../values.yaml`).
+- Multi-repo setup: ArgoCD pulls the chart from `skool-mvp-api` and the values from this repo using a second source (`$skool-mvp-gitops/.../values.yaml`).
 - Updating the image tag in the values file and committing here causes ArgoCD to roll out a new version (images are tagged with Git SHAs).

 ## Deploying with ArgoCD (manual apply)